 From there it looks at the businessman, Paul got himself on his feet, he matured, established himself, he was making a lot of money at this point, especially through the security industry.

-Paul’s life took a big turn for the worst in 1999 when he was sentenced to 14 years in prison for stabbing a man in the groin during an altercation in the centre of Manchester, whilst he was filming a documentary.
+Massey’s life took a big turn for the worse in 1999 when he was sentenced to 14 years in prison for stabbing a man in the groin during an altercation in the centre of Manchester, while he was filming a documentary.

-“The case is covered very well in the book”.
+“The case is covered very well in the book,” says Wraith.

-The book is “50% my research and interviews with the family, friends and all their recollections.
-The other 50% is tributes, with so many from different walks of life”.
+He says the book if half his research and interviews with the family, friends and all their recollections, and half tributes from people Massey knew from many different walks of life.

-Massey was clearly popular with tributes from Joy Division founder Peter Hook, Mark ‘Bez’ Berry of the Happy Mondays, Bruce Jones of Coronation Street, and even a foreword from Charles Salvador (formerly Charles Bronson) who he knew well from his prison days.
+Massey was clearly well-known with contributions from Joy Division founder Peter Hook, Mark ‘Bez’ Berry of the Happy Mondays, Bruce Jones of Coronation Street, and even a foreword from Charles Salvador (formerly Charles Bronson) whom he knew well from his prison days.

-Steve was able to complete the book in such a short time after being left with time on his hands during lockdown which caused his career in acting and promotion to pause while the country has COVID-19 measures in place.
+He was able to complete the book in such a short time after being left with time on his hands during lockdown which caused his career in acting and promotion to pause while the country has Covid-19 measures in place.

-It can be pre-ordered from www.badboysbooks.net where you can also buy signed copies.
+It can be pre-ordered from www.badboysbooks.net which also stocks signed copies.